-The Association became an officially recognised charity as the Hilltop Community Association (Canterbury) in 2003.
+The Association actually became an officially recognised charity as the Hilltop Community Association (Canterbury) in 2003.
 It then entered into what proved to be difficult negotiations with the Church over the possibility of taking over the hall.
 Consideration was therefore given to entering on an 'Albermarle' scheme for leasing and running the hall.
-Thought has also been given to the possibility of rebuilding the hall.
+Thought was also given to the possibility of rebuilding the hall.
 This would be financially and legally challenging.
-However, after a long drawn out negotiation with the Diocese, Hilltop finally in 2013 obtained a long lease which will allow them to develop the hall as they see fit, providing they can generate the monies necessary.
+However, after a long drawn out and often difficult negotiation with the Diocese, in 2013 Hilltop obtained a long lease which allowed them to develop the hall as they see fit, providing they could generate the monies necessary.
+And increasingly the Hall was known as the Community Hall rather than St Faithss.
+The energy of successive chairmen of the Association plated a large part both in this and then carrying things forward successfully.